sonnyp/Junction/README.md

 ![screenshot](data/screenshot.png)

-There is more to it - it's an experiment to improve files and URLs handling on the Linux desktop - specially on GNOME - by taking inspiration from various systems and possibly doing some of the work usually left to the browser or file manager.

-If you have any idea worth exploring in that area please feel free to open an issue.

-⚠ Junction is a work in progress

 ## Usage

 Make sure Junction is your default browser (Settings -> Default Applications -> Web in GNOME).
 Or `xdg-settings set default-web-browser re.sonny.Junction.desktop`